Where are you from?

 When we left us, they waved as if we were old friends, not to be seen for a long time.

-After 30 upwards locks we reached after the 2 days peak on the Canal des Vosges.
-On the last part we walked up to 14 locks, which are so close that we sailed from one lock right into the other.
-At the top, the canal is even narrower and the landscape almost as in an adventure.
+After 30 upward locks we reached the top of the Canal des Vosges after 2 days.
+On the last part, we sluiced up to 14 locks that are so close that we sailed from one lock straight into the other.
+At the top, the canal is even narrower and the landscape is almost like in a fairy tale.
 We passed the large water reservoir at Bouzey, which is used to regulate the water level in the canal.
-Not far from there we found a cozy sleeping area and celebrated that we had reached another milestone on our journey to the Mediterranean.
+Not far from there we found a cozy place to lie down and celebrated that the water will now flow into the Mediterranean, which is the goal of our travels.

 After 42 locks on 2 day trips we reached the town of Corre, located between the Canal des Vosges and Saône.
 In front of us are the two great rivers Saône and Rhône, which we will sail alongstream until we reach the Mediterranean Sea.